rossbeazley/trackmytrain/README.md

 Todo list:

-Wearable can send broadcast message to "find home" Mobile can send a "I am base" message for wearables so then can register node id Mobile can respond with to "find home" with "i am base" Wearable can send a attach service tracking ui message.
+- Wearable can send broadcast message to "find home"
+- Mobile can send a "I am base" message for wearables so then can register node id
+- Mobile can respond with to "find home" with "i am base" Wearable can send a attach service tracking ui message.
 Mobile will store the node id of the wearable that has attached ui Wearable can send a detach service tracking ui message.

 Mobile can send serialised train view models

-Mobile can send a tracking started broadcast.
++ Mobile can send a tracking started broadcast.
-Wearable will show UI in response to tracking started.
++ Wearable will show UI in response to tracking started.
-Wearable will hide UI in response to tracking finished.
++ Wearable will hide UI in response to tracking finished.

+Can migrate broadcast messages for tracking stopped to use point to point message

+Very next task is the update view in response to service details update

 First deliverable: